 - Provide school holiday activity programmes, for fostered and birth children to give foster parents a break from childcare.
-Plus, Children's Forums and Christmas activities. - Provide 6 sessions of therapy or alternative therapeutic input for children if needed.
-Further therapy can be agreed. - Provide regular emotional support to the foster parent's birth children and provision of Children's Forums and summer activities,
+Plus, Children's Forums and Christmas activities, - Provide 6 sessions of therapy or alternative therapeutic input for children if needed.
+Further therapy can be agreed, - Carer Connect provides a monthly forum for foster parents to bring issues/suggestions when they have them to the Senior Management Team, - Provide regular emotional support to the foster parent's birth children and provision of Children's Forums and summer activities. - Provide a generous allowance of 25 days paid respite for foster parents per year, (we do not support respite if this is not in the best interests of the child placed and an extra payment is paid to foster parents who do not use their respite allowance),

-- Provide a generous allowance of 25 days paid respite for foster parents per year, (we do not support respite if this is not in the best interests of the child placed and an extra payment is paid to foster parents who do not use their respite allowance), - Provide continuing development, empowering foster parents to manage a wide range of complex and challenging behaviours to help vulnerable children feel secure through Therapeutic Crisis Intervention for Families (TCIF) training.
-This model provides a framework and flexible toolkit for their work, - Provide a comprehensive mandatory and bespoke learning and development package to address children's individual needs through their personal development plans (PDPs), - Provide 24-hour telephone support through their Supervising Social Worker (SSW) and our Out of Hours (OOH) service with backup from a manager on call, - Give regular support through visits, (weekly for the first 6 weeks, then monthly) and telephone contact daily if needed. - · Build social networks and offering social events for foster parents, - Help with solving problems in placements such as finance, equipment, transport and escort when foster parents are unable to drive, - Provide regular formal supervision by an allocated Supervising Social Worker in the implementation of each child's Placement Plan, - Promptly pay fostering allowances and fees and provide access to advice on tax issues, - Give membership for The Fostering Network including Legal Protection insurance cover for all foster families and membership of British Association for Adoption and Fostering (Coram BAAF) which also provides advice, - Liaise with the child's Social Worker, who is the key worker with overall case management and responsibility, - Assist in dealing with services including education, health, and Out of School activities as part of the delegated authority (including liaising with schools and therapists), - · Assist with preparing children for independent living, and assessment of skills, - Support with Life Story work for children staying with foster parents over three months.
+- Provide continuing development, empowering foster parents to manage a wide range of complex and challenging behaviours to help vulnerable children feel secure through Therapeutic Crisis Intervention for Families (TCIF) training.
+This model provides a framework and flexible toolkit for their work, - Provide a comprehensive mandatory and bespoke learning and development package to address children's individual needs through their personal development plans (PDPs), - Provide 24-hour telephone support through their Supervising Social Worker (SSW) and our Out of Hours (OOH) service with backup from a manager on call, - Give regular support through visits, (weekly for the first 4 weeks, then monthly) and telephone contact daily if needed, - Build social networks and offering social events for foster parents, - Help with solving problems in placements such as finance, equipment, transport and escort when foster parents are unable to drive, - Provide regular formal supervision by an allocated Supervising Social Worker in the implementation of each child's Placement Plan, - · Promptly pay fostering allowances and fees and provide access to advice on tax issues, - Give membership for The Fostering Network including Legal Protection insurance cover for all foster families, - Liaise with the child's Social Worker, who is the key worker with overall case management and responsibility, - Assist in dealing with services including education, health, and Out of School activities as part of the delegated authority (including liaising with schools and therapists), - Assist with preparing children for independent living, and assessment of skills, - Support with Life Story work for children staying with foster parents over three months.